Coolshreshtha/digital-garden/content/4 weeks.md

 last-modified: 2025-09-26
 status:
 ---
-Today marks the end of week 4 of graduate school.
+Today marks the end of week 4 of [[Graduate School]].
 There's this peculiar thing about time that it manages to feel too long and too short at the same time.

 I've been in Barcelona for a little less than a month now.